Findiepman/Strongroom/README.md

 | `GIT_TIMEOUT_SECONDS` | `300` | Kill a clone/pull after this long |
 | `TRUST_PROXY` | `false` | Set `true` behind nginx/caddy so rate limits see real IPs |

-## Mounting the 250 GB SSD as the storage root
+## Mounting the drive as the storage root

 Assuming the SSD shows up as `/dev/sdb` (check with `lsblk`):